BartSte/dotfiles-windows/README.md

 This will read the password from stdin, instead of using pinentry.
 This cannot be done when you have no access to the command that is calling gpg.

+### DNS

+Custom dns servers can be set directly through NetworkManager, or by using systemd-resolved.
+The former is simpler but more limited compared to the latter.
+Both configurations can be found in the `dns` folder.
+For now the NetworkManager is used as we do not need a complex setup.
+This is setup when running `dns/main`.

+In addition, the `/etc/resolv.conf`, NetworkManager.conf, and
+`/etc/sudoers` files can be locked using the `dns/lock` script (as root).
+It ensures that the user needs to enter the root password to in order to make the files mutable or immutable again.
+If you set the root password to a long complex password, it will discourage you from changing the files.
+If you want to make the files mutable again, you can run the `dns/unlock` script (as root).

 ### Dotfiles-windows (Windows 10 & 11)

 - To initialize the repository copy the following line into powershell: